 Engines and engine components must remain as fitted when standard and regular power checks are carried out on selected cars on a rolling road.
 No modifications are permitted to the transmission and all gear ratios must remain standard.

 Standard suspension units may be fitted with plastic or nylon bushes and shock absorbers are free subject to them fitting on the original mounting points.
 Springs are free.
 Brakes must be standard although linings and fluid are free.
 Wheels may be of any make but, of course, must be fitted with the Championship 'Control tyre'.

 A minimum weight is specified for each car and ballast must be carried where specified and appropriate.
 The championship organisers review the performance of cars on a regular basis and minimum weights may be altered as a result.

-Click here to download a 2019 season Championship registration form (pdf)
+Click here to download a 2020 season Club Championship registration form (pdf)

 Club Championship - Click Here

 Boxster Cup Sheet to follow.

 Trophies will be awarded to the first three finishers in each class at each round.
 For double-header rounds, awards will be presented to the first three in class for each race.

 Awards at each meeting are usually presented at the Porsche Club Championship Race Centre as soon after the end of the race as situations allow